1st Michigan Sharpshooters Regiment

 The 1st Michigan Sharpshooters Regiment was an infantry regiment that served in the Union Army's Army of the Potomac during the American Civil War.
+It is noted for being the first unit to push into and take Petersburg, Virginia, at the end of the Petersburg Campaign and the start of the Appomattox Campaign on April 3rd, 1865.

 Service

 The 1st Michigan Sharpshooters was organized at Kalamazoo and Dearborn, Michigan, between April 14 and October 7, 1863, and six companies were mustered into Federal service on July 7, 1863, to serve three years.

 Officers

 Charles Victor DeLand, a Jackson, Michigan, journalist and politician on 10/15/1861 was commissioned as a captain into "C" Co.
 MI 9th Infantry.
-He Resigned on 11/15/1862.
-On 7/7/1863 he was commissioned into Field & Staff MI 1st SharpShooters as Colonel and charged with mustering the First Michigan Sharpshooters.
-He fought in many of the great battles in the Western Campaigns, wounded in action three times and taken prisoner twice!
-A monument erected at the Michigan State Capital in Lansing, MI honoring the First Michigan Sharpshooters bears his name with other faithful soldiers under his command.
+He resigned on 11/15/1862.
+On 7/7/1863 he was commissioned into Field & Staff MI 1st Sharpshooters as Colonel and charged with mustering the First Michigan Sharpshooters.
+He fought in many of the great battles in the Western Campaigns, was wounded in action three times, and was taken prisoner twice.
+His name, along with other faithful soldiers under his command, is inscribed on a stone monument dedicated on 10/1/1915 at the Michigan State Capitol in Lansing, MI that commemorates the First Michigan Sharpshooters.
+This monument, created by artist Frank D. Black, was authorized by the state legislature and funded by the surviving members of the regiment.